 In the fall of 2019, public consultation led to a 'tidal pool' option being selected as the design theme for a centre feature.
-Detailed design of that piece has not been completed, and construction of the centre design feature is anticipated for 2021.
+Timing for the construction of a centre feature is to be determined.

 LEARN MORE

 10. How can I learn more about roundabouts?